pornmanut/resume/resume.typ

           subTitle: "May 2022 - Present",
           subTitleEnd: "Bangkok, Thailand",
           content: list(
-            [Design and develop an application that aggregates data from various social media platforms, performs data processing and analysis, and integrates with Looker Studio for data visualization.], [Develop an contractor managment system platform, allowing the research team to assign contractor to each task, contractor will labeling messages with configurable labels.], [Develop an ETL application that routinely calculates well-known research metrics for the research team.], [Design and develop internal micoservice bot that conditionally synchronize data from data warehouse to application.], [Refactor and develop a new iteration of the web application that visualizes data from various social media platforms based on input keywords.
-Support both internal and external users, providing a visualization interface and an API.], [Design, develop and maintain internal tools to assist the research team.], [Collaborate with other teams to develop a boilerplate template in Golang.]
+            [Designed and developed an application to aggregate data from multiple social media platforms.
+The application performs data processing, analysis, and integrates with Looker Studio for visualization.
+Built using Python on AWS Lambda, and Event Bridge.], [Developed a labeling system platform that enables the research team to assign contractors to tasks.
+Contractors can label messages with complex, configurable labels.
+Built using Fastify, TypeScript, React, AWS EC2 Container Registry (ECR), AWS Lambda, Amazon SQS, AWS Amplify, and MongoDB.], [Created an ETL application to calculate metrics for the research team.
+Utilized Python on AWS Lambda, AWS Step Functions, and SQS queues to handle large datasets and store metrics in PostgreSQL.], [Designed and developed an internal tool to optimize processes for the research team.
+Ensured efficient handling of large data and fast export into Excel files.
+Built using Python with a microservices architecture and integrated with a frontend interface.], [Developed a web application that visualizes social media data based on input keywords.
+Built using TypeScript, AWS Amplify, AWS Lambda, Elasticsearch, and PostgreSQL.], [Developed and support internal tools to assist the research team.
+Primarily built using Python and Amazon SNS for event-driven communication with other internal tools.], [Collaborated with teams as part of a guild to create guidelines and boilerplates for Golang and centralized logging in Python.], [Designed and developed a high-throughput API that receives jobs, filters messages from other products, and sends notifications.
+Built using Python, DynamoDB, AWS API Gateway, Lambda, and queues to ensure availability with forward and backward pipelines.], ),
-          ),
         ),
         subSection(